-Project Number: OP10-05 (06-S-01)
+Project Number: OP11-05 (06-S-01)

-Project Description: The University of Hawaii will provide observational surveys for seat belts, child restraints (infant/toddler), booster seats, helmet, truck bed and handheld cellular phone use.
+Project Description: The University of Hawaii (UH) will provide observational surveys for seat belts, child restraints (infant/toddler), booster seats, helmet, truck bed and handheld cellular phone use.
+The UH will expand their survey to conduct nighttime seat belt surveys.
 The data will be provided to the Hawaii Department of Transportation (HDOT) to evaluate the present occupant protection programs and initiate other countermeasures based on this data.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.